open-telemetry/opentelemetry-dotnet/docs/trace/exception-reporting/README.md

 }
 ```

+### Option 2 - Set Activity Status using SetErrorStatusOnException feature

-The above approach could become hard to manage if there are deeply nested
+The approach described in Option 1 could become hard to manage if there are
-`Activity` objects, or there are activities created in a 3rd party library.
+deeply nested `Activity` objects, or there are activities created in a 3rd party
+library.

 The following configuration will automatically detect exception and set the
 activity status to `Error`: